InDate/picovoice-obsidian-plugin/README.md

 ## 💬 Whisper API

--   For additional information, including limitations and pricing related to using the Whisper API, check out the [OpenAI Whisper FAQ](https://help.openai.com/en/articles/7031512-whisper-api-faq)
+-   For additional information, including limitations and pricing related to using the Pico API, check out the [Pico Voice Cheetah](https://picovoice.ai/docs/cheetah/)
--   For a high-level overview of the Whisper API, check out this information from [OpenAI](https://openai.com/research/whisper)

 ## ⚒️ Manual Installation